enquo/active_enquo/README.md

 ruby -r securerandom -e 'puts SecureRandom.hex(32)'
 ```

-With this key in hand, you can store it in the Rails credential store:
+With this key in hand, you can store it in the Rails credential store, like this:

 1. Open up the Rails credentials editor: